MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acxdrmrights.md

 title: ACXDRMRIGHTS
 ms.date: 06/22/2021
 targetos: Windows
-description: The ACXDRMRIGHTS structure specifies the DRM content rights assigned to a KS audio pin or to a driver's stream object.
+description: The ACXDRMRIGHTS structure specifies the DRM content rights assigned to an ACX audio pin or to a driver's stream object.
 prerelease: true
 req.construct-type: structure
 req.ddi-compliance: